iljapostnovs/ui5plugin-linter/README.md

-# UI5 Class Parser
+# UI5 Class Linter
-This is a beta version of UI5 Class parser.
+This is a beta version of UI5 Class linter.
 Please don't use it yet :)